wenxindongwork/keras-tuner-alpha/CONTRIBUTING.md

 git clone --recursive https://github.com/wenxindongwork/keras-tuner-alpha.git
 ```

-Make sure that you have cloned Kithara with all the MaxText submodule.
-If already cloned, add the submodules using the following command.
+Make sure that you have cloned Kithara with the MaxText submodule.
+If already cloned, add the submodule using the following command.

 ```
 git submodule update --init --recursive